Hope and Charity Book

 The exciting history of the Roman Catholic Diocese of Thunder Bay has now been published in one volume.
 The launching of Hope & Charity: An Illustrated History of the Roman Catholic Diocese of Thunder Bay has been timed to coincide with the 50th anniversary of the diocese.

 In 328 pages of readable and informative text, author Roy Piovesana tells the interesting story of the Catholic Church in Northwestern Ontario, beginning in the 1890s.
-From the establishment of the first parishes to the celebration of World Youth Day last summer — it’s all here, presented in an engaging manner, with many photographs and graphics.
+From the establishment of the first parishes to the celebration of World Youth Day in the summer of 2002 - it’s all here, presented in an engaging manner, with many colour photographs and graphics.

 The book documents, for the first time, the origins and development of the major Roman Catholic parishes in Northwestern Ontario, including the Polish, Italian, and Slovak churches in Thunder Bay.
 It includes a full chronology of leading events, and a necrology.

 Historian Roy Piovesana is the archivist for the Diocese of Thunder Bay.
-He has also written Robert J. Manion: Member of Parliament for Fort William, 1917-1935 and has coauthored Paper and People: An Illustrated History of Great Lakes Paper and Its Successors.
-He is a past-president of the Thunder Bay Historical Society and the Thunder Bay Art Gallery and is currently a trustee with the Canadian Museum of Nature, Ottawa.
+He is also the author of Robert J. Manion: Member of Parliament for Fort William, 1917-1935, St Dominic Parish, 1912-2012 (with Diane Piovesana) and most recently Italians of Fort William’s East End, 1907-1969.
+He is a past-president of the Thunder Bay Historical Society and the Thunder Bay Art Gallery and was made a Fellow of Lakehead University in 2015.

 Price is $20 for softcover or hardcover.